MS Pride of Kent: Seizure by MCA

-On the evening of 28 March 2022, the Maritime and Coastguard Agency announced that the Pride of Kent had been detained at the Port of Dover following an inspection.
+On the evening of 28 March 2022, the Maritime & Coastguard Agency announced that Pride of Kent had been detained at the Port of Dover following an inspection.
 The ship was declared "unfit to sail" following an inspection that P&O had hoped would allow the ship to sail without passengers or cargo.
 This followed P&O's sacking of 800 seafarers earlier in the month and replacing the crew with agency staff.

+On 4 June she completed her final crossing from Calais to Dover before being taken out of service to allow its crew to be trained on the ship's replacement, P&O Pioneer.
+Pride of Kent was moored at Tilbury from 14 July 2023 before being sold for recycling in Aliaga, Turkey departing on 9 October 2023 and arriving on 23 October 2023.

+Layout

-LayoutPride of Kent has six 'active' decks - cardeck 3 freight and cars, cardeck 5 freight and cars, cardeck 6 cars only, deck 7 & 8 passenger facilities and deck 9 outside deck area.
-The ship is both divided vertically (as decks) and horizontally, into 3 ventilation zones, with stairs assigned the colours red, yellow, orange, green and blue.
-There are three passenger lifts from the main and car decks to the passenger facilities.
-Her onboard facilities include (amongst others) several lounges, a self-service cafeteria, two cafés, a restaurant, and a bar.
-There are also open decks on levels 8 and 9.
+Pride of Kent had six 'active' decks - cardeck 3 freight and cars, cardeck 5 freight and cars, cardeck 6 cars only, deck 7 & 8 passenger facilities and deck 9 outside deck area.
+The ship was both divided vertically (as decks) and horizontally, into 3 ventilation zones, with stairs assigned the colours red, yellow, orange, green and blue.
+There was three passenger lifts from the main and car decks to the passenger facilities.
+Her onboard facilities included (amongst others) several lounges, a self-service cafeteria, two cafés, a restaurant, and a bar.
+There was also open decks on levels 8 and 9.